quicwg/multipath/draft-ietf-quic-multipath.md

 Compared to the ACK frame as specified in {{Section 19.3 of QUIC-TRANSPORT}}, the PATH_ACK frame additionally contains the receiver's Path ID to identify the path-specific packet number space.

-As multipath support is unknown during the handshake, acknowledgements of Initial and Handshake packets are sent using ACK frames.
+As multipath support is unknown during the handshake, acknowledgments of Initial and Handshake packets are sent using ACK frames.
 If the multipath extension has been successfully negotiated, ACK frames in 1-RTT packets acknowledge packets for the path with